Graduation

 If you encounter any issues when submitting your graduation application, send an email to bbacertification@mccombs.utexas.edu for assistance.

-If a requirement is shown as lacking, but the necessary course will be posted to your UT records by the end of the fall semester, you can still apply to graduate.
+If a requirement is shown as lacking, but the necessary course will be posted to your UT records by the end of the spring semester, you can still apply to graduate.
 The application decision will be listed as “Denied” until the requirement is fulfilled and your audit shows 100%.
 Students will still be allowed to walk in the appropriate Commencement Ceremony.

 Commencement is the celebratory ceremony, hosted by university officials, to publically and formally recognize students.
 Diplomas are not awarded during commencement, and participation in the ceremony does not confirm the awarding of a degree.